 Cow’s milk cheese from Auvergne, ie Le Massif Central.
 As for Salers (see this), the milk comes from Salers and Montbéliarde cows.
 Similar to Salers cheese, but Cantal has milk supply from a wider area.
 Made all year round, but peaks in the wintertime when Salers is not made.
-Has a soft, yellow or gray-golden rind.
+Has a soft, yellow or gray golden rind.
 Although this cheese is defined as solid as it has an almost semi-solid texture.
-Young specimens have a sweetish taste while while the more mature ones have a more pronounced flavor and hazelnut tones.
+Young specimens have a sweetish taste while while the more mature ones have a more pronounced flavour and hazelnut tones.
 If I can choose between Cantal and Salers I choose Salers, it has more of everything.
 Cantal is reminiscent of Cheddar.
 AOP since 1956.

 To drink: The locals will have Côtes d’Auvergne.
 The rest of us manage well with Beaujolais or an unoaked / moderately oaked Merlot based red.

 To drink: Since this cheese is from the Jura I recommend a Chardonnay from the same area.
-Perhaps not very well known, but try a Vin Jaune from Tissot or a Fleur de Marne.
+Perhaps not very well known, but also try a Vin Jaune or a Fleur de Marne.
 If you are a cheese and red-wine-freak I would choose east-side Bordeaux.
 For a bit cheaper varieties try Côtes-de-Bourg or Fronsac.

 Emmental de Savoie

 Aka French Emmental.
 Unpasteurised cow’s milk cheese.
 It is made in a large area of the the region Savoie and Haute Savoie.
 Originally Swiss, therefore the French version is called French Emmental, and the most famous ones: Emmental de Savoie.
 Heated (cooked) and pressed, however, we’re not talking about pasteurization.
 Hard yellow-brown rind while the cheese inside is pale yellow with sometimes outrageously large holes, almost as cheese did not quite hang together.
 Nice and smooth cheese, firm and absolutely sliceable.
-Has a slightly sweet and nutty flavor while maintaining a clear salty touch.
+Has a slightly sweet and nutty flavour while maintaining a clear salty touch.
 Besides, the cheese s decorative on any cheese board.
 This cheese has no AOP protection but an IGP.

 Fourme de Rochefort-Montagne

 A French mountain cheese from Auvergne, more specifically from the municipality of Rochefort-Montagne.
 Within Le Massif Central, somewhat southwest of Clermont-Ferrand.
 Only farmstead production, fermier in other words.
-Only about 15 farmers who manufacture this cheese.
+About 15 farmers who manufacture this cheese.
 A total of approximately 120 tons a year.
 Fourme means cheese if you go back in history.
 A very common term in Auvergne, though.
 Each cheese weighs between 12 and 17 pounds.
 Height about 10 cm with a diameter of 29 cm.
-Cow’s milk and unpasteurized.
+Cow’s milk and raw.
 Pressed and cooked, meaning that the curd is heated to about 50 degrees C, so it is not cooked in real terms.
 After coagulation the curd is poured into molds to drain for 24 hours.
 About two months maturing thereafter.
 Has been made in this area for a few hundred years and was originally used as payment for taxes.
-Small holes in an ivory colored paste.
+Small holes in an ivory coloured paste.
 Taste of dried fruit, but also with a certain acidity and milk loaf.
-The rind is silver colored with some growth of mold.
+The rind is silver coloured with some growth of mould.
 Nice and creamy texture in the mouth.
 Good cheese, perfect with some pain de campagne.

 Cow’s milk cheese from the Aubrac, the far south of Le Massif Central.
 Aged from six months to a year.
-Thick, dry inedible gray-brown rind and a smooth and fine straw-colored cheese paste within.
+Thick, dry inedible gray-brown rind and a smooth and fine straw-coloured cheese paste within.
 Slightly sharp and complex taste.
 A great cheese that probably is hard to obtain.
 AOP since 1961.

-To drink: East-side Bordeaux, but also red Rhone wines.
+To drink: East-side Bordeaux, but also red Rhône wines.